Brine pool

-A brine pool, sometimes called an underwater lake, deepwater, goo lagoon or brine lake, is a volume of brine collected in a seafloor depression.
+A brine pool, sometimes called an underwater lake, deepwater lake or brine lake, is a volume of brine collected in a seafloor depression.
 These pools are dense bodies of water that have a salinity that is typically three to eight times greater than the surrounding ocean.
 Brine pools are commonly found below polar sea ice and in the deep ocean.
 This below-sea ice forms through a process called brine rejection.
 For deep-sea brine pools, salt is necessary to increase the salinity gradient.
 The salt can come from one of two processes: the dissolution of large salt deposits through salt tectonics or geothermally-heated brine issued from tectonic spreading centers.

 The brine often contains high concentrations of hydrogen sulfide and methane, which provide energy to chemosynthetic organisms that live near the pool.
 These creatures are often extremophiles and symbionts.
 Deep-sea and polar brine pools are toxic to marine animals due to their high salinity and anoxic properties, which can ultimately lead to toxic shock and possibly death.